prof-tallman/csc228/understanding_fear/biblical_trading_cards.md

 - Original artwork
 - Symbols or abstract design
 - Public domain artwork
-- Properly credited openly licensed images
+- Properly credited, openly licensed images
 - AI-generated images, if clearly labeled

 The artwork does not need to be elaborate.
 Simple drawings, symbols, or designs are fine.
 The goal is to represent the story or theme thoughtfully.

 Any image that you did not create yourself must be identified.
 If you use public domain artwork, include the artist, title, or source (if known).
 If you use an AI-generated image, label it clearly.
 Note: AI-generated images may be used only as visual support for the front of the card.
 The written analysis on the back of the card must be your own work.

-The artwork will be graded for relevance, care, and appropriateness, not artistic skill.
+The artwork will be graded for relevance, care, and appropriateness... not artistic skill.

 ## Back of the Card ##